ludwig7685/youtube-remove-adblock-popup/README.md

 Load your extension in Chrome:

 Open Chrome.

+( Open Opera. )

-Go to: \n
+Go to:

-chrome://extensions/ \n
+chrome://extensions/

-opera://extensions/ \n
+( opera://extensions/ )

 Enable "Developer mode" (toggle switch).

 Click on "Load unpacked" and select the directory where your extension files are located.